KiandaBPM/docs/content/docs/platform/pages/filter/_index.md

 ## Introduction

-In your dashboards you can create a **Filter Widget** which is typically used to filter data in other dashboard widgets, for example, a [List Widget](/docs/platform/pages/list/).
+In your dashboards you can create a **Filter Widget**.
+This widget is typically used to **filter** data in other dashboard widgets, for example, a [List Widget](/docs/platform/pages/list/), so your filter choice will influence how the list widget displays.
 You can use the filter to search for specific type of data within other widgets helping you to breakdown information without having to look for it manually.

 You can create four types of filters:

 - [Manual/datasource filter](/docs/platform/pages/filter/#how-to-create-a-manualdatasource-filter) - this filter will allow you to search for data by selecting an option which can be entered in **manually** or **pulled from a datasource**.
-By entering options, you are limiting the type of filtering by a user oppose to a free text filter which has no limitations.
-There are two styles of manual/datasource filters; A **Dropdown** or a **Radio** list:
+By entering options, you are limiting the type of filtering *by a user oppose to a free text filter which has no limitations*.
+There are two styles of manual/datasource filters: a **Dropdown** or a **Radio** list:

   ![Click Edit current page button to go into Edit mode](/images/manual-entry-filter.jpg)